ThemezerNX/Layout-ID-Parser/README.md

 # Layout ID Parser

-A small library that parses the ID string in a layout `json` file.
+A small library that parses the ID string in a Nintendo Switch layout `json` file.

 # Examples